Winston H. Hsu

 2011 Ta-You Wu Memorial Award, a national and prestigious recognition

-for young researchers.
+industry-academia collaborations.
 See more details in his CV.

 Hsu is the Visiting Researcher at Microsoft

-Research Redmond (USA) for the summer 2014 and works on large-scale
+Research Redmond (USA) for the summer 2014 and works on

-deep neural network framework.
+training in deep neural network framework.

 to the group for having three short papers and one Grand Challenge